php-errors/exceptions/README.md

 [composer]: https://getcomposer.org/
 [provide]: https://getcomposer.org/doc/04-schema.md#provide

+## Reporting deprecations

+In some cases, such as CI builds, it is desirable to report on deprecations.
+To enable this behavior, set the environment variable `PHP_ERROR_EXCEPTION_DEPRECATIONS=1`.

 ## Bypassing the error handler

 For testing purposes only, it is possible to bypass the error handler by setting